tc39/faq/README.md

 ### Why don't we just break the web?

 Browsers are [unwilling to break web pages](https://developer.chrome.com/blog/smooshgate/#why-dont-we-just-keep-the-existing-name-and-break-the-web) for their users, no matter how much you think the developers of those websites deserve it.
 However, "not breaking the web" does not mean 100% backward compatibility.
 Backward-incompatible changes *can* be made when the undesirable behaviour is not being relied upon, but the web is very large, which makes it both hard to confidently determine this and unlikely except for very minor or very strange behaviours.

-### Will JavaScript ever get a type system?

-No. Types that help the developer (such as those in TypeScript) are not the same types that would help the engine.
-Parsing type signatures, even just to throw them away when the console is closed, takes valuable time.
-Enforcing them would take even more time.

 ### Will WebAssembly replace JS?